punchypapi/store-visitors-data-pipeline/README.md

 ## Overview

 This project focuses on the end-to-end process of generating, retrieving, transforming, and visualizing store visitor data.
 The core objective is to simulate realistic visitor count data for multiple stores, expose this data through a GET API, and create a comprehensive dashboard for insights using Streamlit.
+The pipeline automation is managed using Apache Airflow and all components run in Docker containers.
 ## Features

 * **Data Generation:** Simulate realistic visitor count data for multiple stores.